-- Entering fourth year with the club and second as assistant coach with Revolution II after previously coaching the Revs’ U-19 and U-17 sides.
+- Entering sixth year with the club and fourth as assistant coach with Revolution II after previously coaching the Revs’ U-19 and U-17 sides.

 - Served for 10 seasons as an assistant coach for the Marquette University men’s soccer team, winning a BIG EAST Conference title in 2013.

 - Worked as a U.S. Soccer Federation network scout while earning his USSF “A” Senior coaching license.

 - Won a Premier Development League (now USL League Two) title as assistant coach of the Thunder Bay Chill in 2008.

 Marcelo Santos is in his fourth season as assistant coach of Revolution II and his sixth with the club, having spent the 2018-19 seasons as a head coach in the New England Revolution Academy system.
 Most recently, Santos was head coach of the Under-19 team after serving as the head coach of the Under-17 team during the 2017-18 season.

 Prior to joining the Revolution Academy, Santos served as an assistant for Marquette University, where he coached for 10 seasons.
 He also spent years as a U.S. Soccer Federation network scout, responsible for identifying and evaluating potential U.S. Youth National Team players in Milwaukee and Chicago, conducting training evaluations for U.S. Development Academy clubs, and conducting training centers for players with international potential.